-FAIRNESS, OBJECTIVITY & BALANCE
+FAIRNESS, NEUTRALITY & BALANCE

-- > WHEN PERFORMING OFFICIAL DUTIES, VOA STAFF LEAVE THEIR PERSONAL POLITICAL VIEWS BEHIND - All VOA staff and contractors should put aside their own cultural values and personal beliefs when preparing a report, conducting an interview, hosting a newscast, interview program, or posting on social media. - The accuracy, quality and credibility of the Voice of America are its most important assets, and they rest on our audiences' perception of VOA as an accurate, objective and reliable source of U.S., regional and world news and information. - VOA journalists -- including writers, correspondents, stringers, program hosts, and social media teams -- should always avoid the use of unattributed negative terms or labels to describe persons or organizations.
-The only exceptions are when individuals and groups use those labels to describe themselves or their activities, or someone is directly quoted using a negative term. - Be fair to all of the people involved in a story.
+- Leave your personal, cultural and political views behind when you are on duty at VOA. - The accuracy, quality and credibility of the Voice of America are its most important assets, and they rest on our audiences' perception of VOA as an accurate, neutral and reliable source of news and information. - Avoid using unattributed negative terms or labels to describe persons or organizations.
+The only exceptions are when individuals and groups use those labels to describe themselves or their activities, or someone is directly quoted using a negative term. - Be fair to all of the people or groups involved in a story.
 People who are presented in a negative light must be given a reasonable chance to present their side of the issue.
-If they refuse to comment, that must be noted. - A correspondent, producer or host should be well prepared with facts to balance the statements of one side or the other.
-Don't simply nod in acknowledgment when listening to someone's answer, as this could imply that you agree with that position. - VOA journalists and all those preparing broadcast, website and social media programming must avoid any action or statement that might give the appearance of partisanship.
+If they refuse to comment, you must note that in your story. - Do your homework.
+Be well prepared with facts to balance the statements of one side or the other. - If you have a personal interest in any issue whether political, financial, or ideological it is your responsibility to first discuss with your editor whether you should cover the story.
+In most cases your editor will tell you to recuse yourself and will assign the story to someone else.
+But even when you're simply sharing stories online, you have a responsibility to disclose when a given story may impact you personally. - Avoid any action or statement that might give the appearance of partisanship.
 This includes the wearing of lapel pins, religious symbols, clothing designs or color schemes that appear to support one party or individual over another. - THERE IS NO PLACE AT VOA FOR ADVOCACY

 JOURNALISM THE PRESENTATION OF NEWS FROM ONE

-PARTICULAR VIEWPOINT OR ONE SPECIFIC AGENDA.

-- ➤ VOA JOURNALISTS CANNOT ACCEPT MONETARY

-PAYMENT OR GIFTS FROM ANY INDIVIDUAL, SPECIAL

-INTEREST GROUP, OR POLITICAL ORGANIZATION IN

-EXCHANGE FOR NEWS COVERAGE.
-IT IS A VIOLATION

-OF JOURNALISTIC ETHICS.
+PARTICULAR VIEWPOINT OR ONE SPECIFIC AGENDA. - YOU CANNOT ACCEPT MONETARY PAYMENT OR GIFTS FROM ANY INDIVIDUAL, SPECIAL INTEREST GROUP, OR POLITICAL ORGANIZATION IN EXCHANGE FOR NEWS COVERAGE.
+IT IS A VIOLATION OF JOURNALISTIC ETHICS.

-- Other conflicts of interest may come up, such as the relationship of staff members with VOA and USAGM management. - Where possible, VOA journalists should avoid covering an event where a speaker or panelist is from VOA simply because VOA is represented at the event.
-If the event is newsworthy, the report should disclose and explain that VOA is represented at the event and explain the editorial reason for covering the event as a news story. - VOA employees and contractors must carry out their work with the utmost professionalism.
-Just as we as journalists do not make critical statements towards or about members of the government, we do not offer them words of praise either.
-Especially in our case, it might create an impression that VOA is working hand-in-hand with another government agency.
-We have to fight that on a regular basis, and it doesn't help if our critics see or hear a statement of that nature.
-When you are called on in a briefing, state your name, your work affiliation and then ask your question. - Professionalism applies equally to your work in the Cohen Building, the bureaus, and in the field.
+- VOA journalists should avoid covering an event where a speaker or panelist is from VOA simply because VOA is represented at the event.
+If the event is newsworthy, the report should disclose and explain that VOA is represented at the event and explain the editorial reason for covering the event as a news story. - You must carry out your work with the utmost professionalism.
+As journalists we do not make critical statements towards or about members of government.
+Nor do not offer them words of praise.
+Such action might create an impression that VOA is working hand-in-hand with another government agency, and it doesn't help if our critics see or hear a statement of that nature. - Professionalism applies equally to working with your VOA colleagues.
 Respect for your colleagues is absolutely vital to maintaining best practices.
-Whether in a newsroom, studio, control room or in the field, pursuit of a story is not an excuse for arrogance.
+Whether in a newsroom, studio, control room, in in the field, or on social media, there is no excuse for arrogance.
+(Also see Social Media)